How Big are Biote Pellets?

 - A 503B pharmacy is considered an “outsourcing facility” and can send their products directly to your doctor’s office.
 Besides saving you a trip to the pharmacy, a 503B facility must also meet these additional standards:

 - 503B facilities must follow Current Good Manufacturing Practice (CGMP) which is not required by a 503A compounding pharmacy.

 - Before releasing a new product, 503B facilities have to make several batches of their new product and each must be individually tested before being released.
 This ensures new products meet the high standards set by CGMP and the FDA, resulting in a consistent, reliable quality product.

 - 503B testing methods and products are also required to follow USP standards.
-This means that suppliers must pass testing and on-site inspections be performed at the manufacturing facilities.
-While 503A pharmacies are tested every six months, 503B pharmacies must be tested on daily and weekly basis.
+The 503B supplier must pass on-site testing and inspections.
+503A pharmacies are tested every six months while 503B pharmacies are tested on a daily and weekly basis.

-- Both 503A and 503B pharmacies are required to register with their state pharmacy board.
+- 503A and 503B pharmacies must register with their state pharmacy board.
 However, 503B facilities must also register with the FDA and complete special reports about their products.

 When choosing a provider to perform your BHRT, make sure they use the highest quality products, made to the highest standards.
 If you have any questions, please contact us or call Integrative Health and Rehabilitation at (303) 424-7171 to speak to one of our Biote Certified Providers!